 Czernin Palace, Prague

-Renowned as the largest Baroque palace in Prague, Czernin is impossible to miss—its immense scale and striking façade dominate the quiet square beside the Loreta.
+Renowned for its largest Baroque palace in Prague, Czernin is impossible to miss—its immense scale and striking façade dominate the quiet square beside the Loreta.
 Completed in 1682, the construction was so ambitious that two entire streets were wiped off the map just to make room.
 The man behind it all was Count Humprecht Jan Černín, a former imperial ambassador to Venice with a reputation for grand gestures—and an ego to match.

 Stretching 150 meters, the palace front is a visual statement in itself.
 Thirty Palladian half-columns line the exterior, and the stonework features bold diamond-pointed rustication, giving the building both elegance and weight.
 Since 1918, it has housed the Czech Ministry of Foreign Affairs—but history took a darker turn during World War II, when it was briefly used as the Nazi governor’s residence.